sujal-pawar/ACES-Signup-Page/README.md

 # ACES-Signup-Page
 Introduction :

 This project is a sign-up page created for the ACES club to showcase my interest and dedication.
-The project strictly uses HTML and CSS, as per the given instructions.
+The project uses HTML and CSS & a bit of bootstrap.

 Features :